openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide-npu.rst

 Additional configuration options
 ################################

 Compiling models for NPU may take a while.
-By default, LLMPipeline for NPU is configured for faster compilation, but it may result in lower performance.
+By default, the LLMPipeline for the NPU is configured for faster compilation, but it may result in lower performance.
 To achieve better performance at the expense of compilation time, you may try these settings: